Oxygen (O2) constitutes 21% (by volume) and over 46% (by weight) of the earth’s crust and is the most plentiful element.

 Unlike electrochemical sensing technologies, a Paramagnetic cell rarely needs changing and its performance never deteriorates over time, reducing ongoing maintenance requirements and delivering a long operational life.
 This longevity and reliability does come with a cost as monitors with Paramagnetic cells are often the most expensive sensor option.
 However, when talking about specialized environments like hospital operating rooms and testing facilities, cost is typically not a deciding factor in monitor selection.

 The Analox development team has the technical expertise and capability to create OTS (off-the-shelf) or MOTS (modified off the shelf) options that can incorporate one, two or all three of these sensor options depending on the application and specific environment.
-For more information on Oxygen sensing technology, contact the Analox Group directly.
+For more information on Oxygen sensing technology, monitors, or detectors, contact the Analox Group directly.

 Oxygen was discovered in 1772 by a Swedish chemist, Carl Wilhelm Scheele, who obtained it by heating potassium nitrate, mercuric oxide, and many other substances.